liying-kwa/BrightSpace/README.md

 # BrightSpace
-SUTD 10.009 The Digital World 1D Code
+SUTD 10.009 The Digital World: 1D Project

 ## Abstract
 Finding conductive places to study is often a headache for students, especially during the exam period.
 Our project seeks